 "In my store, women can realise some of their dreams" - Founder Harry Gordon Selfridge. #InternationalWomensDay • • • • This #SelfridgesArchive image from circa 1920, depicts female workers occupying positions as delivery drivers of this Selfridges van, roles traditionally reserved for men at the time

 Instead of shops with single purpose and items hidden away from reach, Selfridges made it all accessible.
-Different items were grouped together over five floors of the store.
-There was even a library, special reception rooms, elegant yet affordable restaurants and many other features.
-It was all designed to keep customers in the store for as long as possible.
+Items, grouped together over five floors of the store, created a pleasant adventure for the senses.

 View this post on Instagram